jkraenzle/riverbed_appresponse_cloudsync/README.md

 Not yet implemented:
 * Filter by network_border_group
-* Aggregation of Host Groups into larger entities
+* Aggregation of Host Groups into larger entities automatically; updates of lower level Host Groups will impact Host Groups for which the lower level Host Groups are members
-* Storage and comparison of dates within Amazon file to avoid running rest of script in AppResponse if nothing has changed
 * Ability to push to more than one appliance at a time
+* Log; currently output goes to stdout
 * Optional email notification after script has completed

 Please upvote ability to push this through Portal to appliances: